Enhancing fisheries resilience and hydropower development: the road to sustainable energy-water-food NEXUS in Brazil

 - Hold a series of workshops to facilitate knowledge transfer and training of early career researchers, engineers, and employees of SMEs in fishing engineering and to discuss policies to enhance fisheries conservation.

 This work is supported by an Institutional Links grant, ID 332396528, under the Newton-Brazil Fund partnership.
 The grant is funded by the UK Department of Business, Energy and Industrial Strategy (BEIS) and Universidade Federal de São João del-Rei and delivered by the British Council.
 For further information, please visit www.newtonfund.ac.uk.
+From the Brazilian side the project is funded by FAPEMIG, project ID CHE-APQ-04822-17, under the research call CONFAP-British Council: Institutional Links 2017.

 The Newton Fund